Horizonll/Horizonll.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-I am currently a second-year undergraduate student at Tsinghua University, majoring in Vehicle Engineering.
-I am interested in robotics, multimodal large language model and autonomous driving.
+Hey, I am Ruize He, an undergraduate student at Tsinghua University.
+My research interests are multi-modal machine learning, autonomous driving and robot learning.
+Check out our MARS Lab Website for a full list of research projects and publications.